Chemicals and Hormone Health: What You Need to Know According to a Holistic Nutritionist

-So anything that can disrupt our hormones, known as EDCs, (endocrine disrupting chemicals) can cause a cascade of events which may lead to irreversible
+So anything that can disrupt our hormones, known as EDCs, (endocrine-disrupting chemicals) can cause a cascade of events that may lead to irreversible

 damage to our bodies.
 These chemicals ultimately cause a disturbance in our immune system, reproductive system, and even neurologically.